uxmal/reko/README.md

 ## Recent versions

 ### Version 0.5.4.0
+* Support for renaming decompiled procedures and changing their signatures.
+  Changing signatures will affect following decompilation stages, as expected.
 * Support for the Windows - OS/2 New Executable format (NE EXE)
 * Implemented continuous integration using Travis CI